A mecca for skiing and outdoor enthusiasts

 Stay in Björnen

-There is only approximately 10-15 minutes of driving between Åre town and Björnen.
+There is approximately 10-15 minutes of driving between Åre town and Björnen.
 The ski areas are also connected.

 Just like in Duved and Tegefjäll, Björnen is a good choice if you want to stay in an even calmer area – possibly in your own cabin.